DEV Community

 Installing the CLI with npm, yarn or pnpm:

-• To install the CLI globally, use:
+• To install the CLI in your project, use:

 Enter fullscreen mode Exit fullscreen mode